openfisca/openfisca-doc/source/index.md

 *With the results of your simulation, efficiently build a web application.
 Using the [web API](openfisca-web-api/index.md).
 **Using the  [Python API](openfisca-python-api/index.md) data scientist can utilize a large dataset to perform a survey or apply changes to your system dynamically.

-The output of this simulation will be either in Python objects or JSON.
-To represent these results in a graphical or visualized format you can make use of python libraries for ex:([plot.ly](https://plot.ly) for instance will get you those nice charts you’ve seen elsewhere).
+The output of this simulation will be either Python objects or JSON.
+To represent these results in a graphical format, you can make use of Python libraries such as [plot.ly](https://plot.ly).

 Please make sure you read our [license](license.md) before publishing results based on OpenFisca.